glamrock/cryptocat/README.md

 #Cryptocat
 #### Browser Instant Messaging Platform with Accessible, Encrypted Messaging
+#### Experimental software: Don't trust with your life!
+Peer review appreciated.

 ## Description
 Cryptocat is a browser-based XMPP client that provides multi-user (and private) instant messaging inside chatrooms.
 It uses the [OTR](http://www.cypherpunks.ca/otr/) protocol for encrypted two-party chat and the (upcoming) mpOTR protocol for encrypted multi-party chat.